kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 }
 ```

 Run the tests.
 And it passes!
 That's just an extra guarantee test, so let's leave it in and refactor the code a bit.
-Let's create a factory methods to avoid using explicit booleans in the code.
+Let's create factory methods to avoid using explicit booleans in the code.

 ```
 func test_tick_allCellsDead_doesNothing() {